anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 # Recap

 We've made progress, but still don't have a functioning product yet.
-The D1 Mini has a functioning DNS server to point all domain requests to the local IP address, and a HTTP server that will redirect all unknown hosts and paths to the root path of the local IP address, which will now serve a form asking for the WiFI SSID and password where we want the D1 Mini to connect in the future.
+The D1 Mini has a working DNS server to point all domain requests to the local IP address, and a HTTP server that will redirect all unknown hosts and paths to the root path of the local IP address, which will now serve a form asking for the WiFI SSID and password where we want the D1 Mini to connect in the future.

 All that's left is to actually parse the form submission, have the D1 Mini try to connect to the new WiFi, and then let the user know if it was successful.
 This is stretching into a longer writeup than I was anticipating, but I didn't want to skimp too much on the details, or make any post too long to comfortably follow.